-MD/PhD candidates at NYU School of Medicine’s Sackler Institute of Graduate Biomedical Sciences are recognized as accomplished scholars by a number of public and private institutions and fellowships.
+MD/PhD candidates at NYU Grossman School of Medicine’s Sackler Institute of Graduate Biomedical Sciences are recognized as accomplished scholars by a number of fellowships and awards.
 We’re proud to announce our recognized scholars.

-Ruth L. Kirschstein National Research Service Award Fellowships
+Ruth L. Kirschstein National Research Service Award (NRSA) Fellowships

-Several of our MD/PhD students have received the Ruth L. Kirschstein National Research Service Award Fellowship for Students at Institutions with National Institutes of Health–Funded Institutional Predoctoral Dual-Degree Training Programs (F30) and Ruth L. Kirschstein National Research Service Awards for Individual Predoctoral Fellowships to Promote Diversity in Health-Related Research (F31).
+Our MD/PhD students have received the Ruth L. Kirschstein National Research Service Award Individual Fellowship for Students at Institutions with NIH–Funded Institutional Predoctoral Dual-Degree Training Programs (F30) and Ruth L. Kirschstein National Research Service Award Individual Predoctoral Fellowship to Promote Diversity in Health-Related Research (F31).